MatthieuAdafaly/AQMO/README.md

   - **Sensor**
 - Good choice if you're interested in **exploring trends visually**.

+When you run this code, a window will open and remain open until you click the "Quit" button.
+It will display two calendars: one for the start date and one for the end date.
+The data will be filtered to include only measurements taken between these two dates.
+You can also select which sensors to include or exclude.

+Additionally, you can filter the data using a GeoJSON file.
+To create this file, first click the "Confirm" button without selecting a GeoJSON file — this will generate the initial map.
+On the map, use the rectangle tool (the square icon in the top-left corner) to draw a selection area.
+Then, click the "Export" button (in the top-right corner) to save the rectangle as a GeoJSON file.
+After that, you can load this file by clicking the "Load Rectangle" button, and then clicking "Confirm" to apply the filter.

+Don't forget to click the "Quit" button when you're done — this is necessary to allow the next cell to be activated.
 ---

 ### 2B. `Filter_Data.ipynb` + `Data_Exploration.ipynb` (for non-visual, in-depth analysis)